Title IX and Sex/Gender-Based Misconduct

 4.3 Standard of Evidence

-In any adjudication in the Grievance Process, the evidentiary threshold for finding a Respondent responsible for a violation of Prohibited Conduct is preponderance of the evidence (i.e., the weight and credibility of the evidence shows that it is more likely than not that a violation has occurred).
+In any adjudication in the Resolution Process, the evidentiary threshold for finding a Respondent responsible for a violation of Prohibited Conduct is “preponderance of the evidence” (i.e., the weight and credibility of the evidence shows that it is more likely than not that a violation has occurred).

 4.4 Training and Neutrality of Personnel

-The Title IX Coordinator is responsible for training all Appalachian personnel involved in the assessment, investigation, adjudication, sanctioning, and appeals throughout the Grievance Process.
-These individuals shall receive annual training with respect to the Grievance Process and procedures, their respective responsibilities, and how to conduct themselves free of bias and with neutrality and professionalism.
+The Title IX Coordinator is responsible for training all Appalachian personnel involved in the assessment, investigation, adjudication, sanctioning, and appeals throughout the Resolution Process.
+These individuals shall receive annual training with respect to the Resolution Process and procedures, their respective responsibilities, and how to conduct themselves free of bias and with neutrality and professionalism.

 4.5 Policy Implementation and Compliance

 4.5.1 Appalachian’s Director of Title IX Compliance shall serve as Appalachian’s Title IX Coordinator and oversee all implementation of this policy pursuant to federal law and regulations.
-The Director of Title IX Compliance is responsible for the creation and implementation of procedures, consistent with this policy to address Sex-Based Misconduct and Retaliation.
+The Director of Title IX Compliance is responsible for the creation and implementation of procedures, consistent with this policy to address Prohibited Conduct.
 This policy and accompanying procedures supersede all prior existing policies and procedures for addressing and resolving allegations of Prohibited Conduct at Appalachian.

-4.5.2 At minimum, the procedures for addressing allegations of Sex-Based Misconduct shall include: (1) the types and nature of conduct that constitutes Sex-Based Misconduct, (2) the processes and procedures to identify if an alleged perpetrator of Sex-Based Misconduct has committed a violation of this policy by a preponderance of the evidence, and (3) any other standards to meet federal and state law and regulations.
+4.5.2 At minimum, the procedures for addressing allegations of Prohibited Conduct shall include: (1) the types and nature of conduct that constitutes Prohibited Conduct, (2) the processes and procedures to identify if an alleged Respondent of Prohibited Conduct has violated this policy by a “preponderance of the evidence,” and (3) any other standards to meet federal and state law and regulations.

-4.5.3 The Director of Title IX Compliance shall work in collaboration with the Office of Academic Affairs, the Office of Human Resources, and the Office of Student Conduct to review and publish Sex-Based Misconduct procedures for the administration of all allegations of Sex-Based Misconduct in compliance with applicable federal and state law, and UNC System policies.
+4.5.3 The Director of Title IX Compliance shall work in collaboration with the Office of Academic Affairs, the Office of Human Resources, and the Office of Student Affairs to review and publish Title IX and Sex/Gender-Based Misconduct procedures for the administration of all allegations of Title IX and Sex/Gender-Based Misconduct in compliance with applicable federal and state law, and UNC System policies.

 4.5.4 Administration of this policy shall be consistent with applicable federal and state law and regulations, UNC System policies, and policies of the University.

 Appalachian will enforce violations of this policy in accordance with applicable federal and state law, and UNC System policies.
-Violations of this policy, including but not limited to the engagement of Sex-Based Misconduct or Retaliation, or a Mandatory Title IX Responsible Employee’s, as identified in Appalachian Policy 110 – Discrimination and Harassment, failure to disclose Sex-Based Misconduct or Retaliation, may result in grounds for disciplinary action, up to and including termination or expulsion.
+Violations of this policy, including but not limited to the engagement of Title IX and/or Sex/Gender-Based Misconduct or Retaliation, or a Mandatory Title IX Referrer, as identified in Appalachian Policy 110 – Discrimination and Harassment, failure to disclose Title IX and Sex/Gender-Based Misconduct or Retaliation, may result in grounds for disciplinary action, up to and including termination or expulsion.

 5 Additional References